We explain all you need to know about healthcare in Austria, including an overview of the healthcare system, health insurance, costs, and more.

 Private healthcare in Austria is available for those who either cannot or would rather not use public healthcare.
 Generally, private healthcare means no waiting times, wider physician choice, and the choice of public or private clinics and hospitals.
 Although the quality of care does not vary hugely, the comfort of care might.

 For example, with private insurance, you can ensure that you have a private or a double hospital room, instead of sharing a room with several other people.
 Most people who have private insurance use it as a supplement to public insurance.

 Private health insurance providers

-There are many private health insurance providers in Austria, all of which regulated by the Financial Market Authority.
+There are many private health insurance providers in Austria, all of which are regulated by the Financial Market Authority.
 The leading groups are Allianz Care and Cigna Global.
 Both offer a range of plans to suit all people and situations.
 Generally, the older you are the more you will pay.
 For example, a plan for children below 18 could cost around €30 per month.
 However, the same plan for someone above 65 may cost as much as €450 to €500 per month.
 Additional factors include both gender and pre-existing conditions.

-For more information, read our Guide to getting health insurance in Austria which explains how to choose the best policy for you.
+For more information, read our guide to getting health insurance in Austria which explains how to choose the best policy for you.